How to Create a Romantic Dinner: 5 Tips & 25 Recipes

 Romantic Dinner Tip #1: Interact with the food, interact with each other

 It’s so often the case that we fall into the trap of talking about the kids, the same old work issues, etc..
-If you want to get out of the rut and start some different conversations, cook up some food that makes you interact with it and with each other.
-It gives you something to do with your hands, it lenthens dinner giving you more time to talk and the food itself is a great conversation starter.
+Instead cook up some food that makes you interact with it and with each other.
+It gives you something to do with your hands, it lengthens dinner giving you more time to talk and the food itself is a great conversation starter.

 And it’s fun!

-If you don’t know what I mean about interactive food, it’s things like Fondue and Raclette where you’re actively doing something at the table other than just eating.
-It can even be as simple as cheese and crackers but where the cheese is in big chunks and you need to slices wedges off with a knife as you go (pick up a cracker, spread it with some preserves, pick up the knife, cut a piece of cheese, put the cheese on top of the preserves.
+If you don’t know what I mean about interactive food, it’s things like Fondue or fajitas where you’re actively doing something at the table other than just eating.
+It can even be as simple as cheese and crackers but where the cheese is in big chunks and you need to slice wedges off with a knife as you go (pick up a cracker, spread it with some preserves, pick up the knife, cut a piece of cheese, put the cheese on top of the preserves.
 See, lots more to do than just lifting your fork to your mouth).

 Romantic Dinner Tip #1b: Cook together (or not!)